Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 2. **Committing**

    Now that changes have been made we can now commit (save) the change as part of the project workflow.
-First select the files you want to commit the changes to and stage them (or use "Stage all changes" to do this for all files).
-In this example there are no changes to discard (careful since this reverts all changes since the last commit!), but this can be done by right clicking on files individually or by clicking "Discard all changes" to do this for all files.
+First select the files you want to commit the changes to and stage them (or use *Stage all changes* to do this for all files).
+In this example there are no changes to discard (careful since this reverts all changes since the last commit!), but this can be done by right clicking on files individually or by clicking *Discard all changes* to do this for all files.

  ![alt: stage-changes](images/basics_commit_2_stage.gif)

  >*Note*: Clicking on a file before staging also tells you what changes have been made since the last commit.

    Now add a useful commit message and description so that others can see what changes have been made.
-The change can then be committed, which will appear as a new node in the directed acrylic graph (DAG).
+The change can then be committed, which will appear as a new node in the directed acyclic graph (DAG).

  ![alt: commit-changes](images/basics_commit_2_commit.gif)

    Using commits means that our work at that stage is saved as part of the project workflow.
 This allows us to revert back to that repo (and hence file) state if anything goes wrong.
-To do this right click on the node, go to "reset %branch% to this commit" and choose how strongly to revert changes.
+To do this right click on the node, go to *reset %branch% to this commit* and choose how strongly to revert changes.
 In this case we are working on the master branch (more on branches later).

    --revert changes to a commit--

 3. **Pushing**

    Although the changes have been committed they have not yet been pushed online, so other collaborators accessing the repo cannot see them.
-This is the difference between local and remote files (covered in the next [section](https://anthonyli358.github.io/Imperial-Visualizations/git/git#local-and-remote-files "The Basics/Local and Remote Files")) and in order for other collaborators to see our changes we must first "Push" them.
+This is the difference between local and remote files (covered in the [next section](https://anthonyli358.github.io/Imperial-Visualizations/git/git#local-and-remote-files "The Basics/Local and Remote Files")) and in order for other collaborators to see our changes we must first *Push* them.

    You can also perform multiple commits before pushing.
 This is especially useful for squashing fairly insignificant commits together or even completely resetting commits themselves, neither of which can be done once the commits are pushed online.